 Under Select your video conferencing system, select Zoom.

 Set a Start code for the exam.

-Then, distribute the Zoom meeting information to your class, and the start code once everyone is in the meeting.
+Then, distribute the Zoom meeting URL to your class and provide the start code once everyone is in the meeting.

-This alternative way allows the use of an external URL in the Respondus settings.
+This alternative method allows the use of an external URL in the Respondus settings.

-In this method, students are not able to use their desktop version of Zoom while in the LockDown Browser, nor can they open new tabs in the browser, so instructors will have to take a few steps when configuring Respondus for a given exam in order for this to work.
+Here, students are not able to use the desktop version of Zoom while in the LockDown Browser nor can they open new tabs in the browser, so instructors will need to take a few steps when configuring Respondus.
 This does, however, preserve their access to the sound controls in Zoom.